Let terror reign with our ghoulish guide to Halloween Horror Nights at Universal Orlando Resort.

 New Scare Zones

 Not even the streets are safe in this immersive horror experience, which features multiple scare zones to haunt your dreams.
-New scare zones in 2025 include:
+Stay tuned for 2026 scare zone details as they are announced.

 New Food & Drink Items